 Always use a back-up birth control method if you are taking antibiotics whilst taking Kelnor.

 There are lots of different birth control pills on the market.
 To find the one that is best for you, you may want to try a few different ones.
-If you have any sensitivity towards estrogen or are breastfeeding, the ‘mini pill’ could be a better option.
-The mini pill contains only progesterone as its active hormone ingredient.
+If you have any sensitivity towards estrogen or are breastfeeding, the ‘mini-pill’ could be a better option.
+The mini-pill contains only progesterone as its active hormone ingredient.

-Other, longer-acting, options include: intrauterine devices (IUD), hormonal implants, hormonal patches or injections.
+Other, longer-acting options include intrauterine devices (IUD), hormonal implants, hormonal patches or injections.
 If you choose any of these methods, you have the advantage of not having to remember to take a pill each day.
 These methods may have side effects which may not be acceptable for some patients.
 Speak to your doctor or health care advisor for more information.

 Kelnor should be taken at around the same time every day to ensure maximum effectiveness and to minimize the chance of missing a pill.
 If you experience nausea when you start Kelnor, taking your pill with or shortly after your evening meal or at bedtime can help to reduce nausea.

 There are several proven benefits to taking combined oral contraceptives, such as Kelnor.
-Contraceptives can help to preserve bone mineral density, protect against formation of ovarian cysts, reduce risk for premenstrual syndrome (PMS) and premenstrual dysphoric disorder (PMDD), and reduce risk for dysmenorrhea (prolonged or heavy menstrual bleeding) and other menstrual bleeding disorders.
+Contraceptives can help to preserve bone mineral density, protect against the formation of ovarian cysts, reduce the risk of premenstrual syndrome (PMS) and premenstrual dysphoric disorder (PMDD), and reduce risk for dysmenorrhea (prolonged or heavy menstrual bleeding) and other menstrual bleeding disorders.
 In addition, regular use of oral contraceptives can reduce risk for pelvic inflammatory disease (PID) by 50% to 60%.
 Contraceptive use has also been associated with reduced asthma symptoms, as well as reduced risk for multiple sclerosis (MS) and rheumatoid arthritis (RA).
 Women who use oral contraceptives are less likely to develop benign breast diseases such as fibrocystic breast disease.

 Making the switch to Kelnor is easy.
 Just start taking your first Kelnor pill on the same day when you would be starting a new pack of your previous birth control pill.